mpolacek/lists/1001-albums.md

 - [ ] 391.
 Elvis Costello - My Aim Is True
 - [ ] 392.
 Lust for Life (Iggy Pop, 1977)
 - [ ] 393.
 Ian Dury - New Boots and Panties!!
-- [ ] 394.
-Sex Pistols - Never Mind the Bollocks Here's the Sex Pistols
+- [X] 394.
+Sex Pistols - Never Mind the Bollocks, Here's the Sex Pistols
 - [ ] 395.
 Pere Ubu: The Modern Dance
 - [X] 396.
 Kraftwerk - The Man-Machine
 - [ ] 397.
 Blondie - Parallel Lines